-- B. The ultimate goal of a comprehensive wetland protection and management plan is to maintain and improve the quality, quantity, and biological diversity of wetland resources within watersheds through the prioritization of existing wetlands and the strategic selection of replacement sites.
-The purpose of developing a plan is to provide a watershed and ecosystem-based framework to make wetland impact and replacement decisions that meet state standards and locally identified goals and support the sustainability or improvement of wetland resources in watersheds while providing local flexibility as allowed under subpart 4. - C. Any local government unit opting to pursue development of a plan and incorporating this chapter into local ordinance must provide documentation to the board demonstrating local capacity to implement the plan. - Subp.
+B. The ultimate goal of a comprehensive wetland protection and management plan is to maintain and improve the quality, quantity, and biological diversity of wetland resources within watersheds through the prioritization of existing wetlands and the strategic selection of replacement sites.
+The purpose of developing a plan is to provide a watershed and ecosystem-based framework to make wetland impact and replacement decisions that meet state standards and locally identified goals and support the sustainability or improvement of wetland resources in watersheds while providing local flexibility as allowed under subpart 4.

+C. Any local government unit opting to pursue development of a plan and incorporating this chapter into local ordinance must provide documentation to the board demonstrating local capacity to implement the plan.

+Subp.
 2. Relationship to other plans.
 To maximize effectiveness, the comprehensive wetland protection and management plan should be developed as part of, or in coordination with, other relevant local or regional plans and requirements.
-The plan should provide a mechanism for integrating local land use decisions with wetland ecosystem management goals at the watershed level. - Subp.
+The plan should provide a mechanism for integrating local land use decisions with wetland ecosystem management goals at the watershed level.

+Subp.
 3. Plan area.
 To the extent practical and feasible, the comprehensive wetland protection and management plan should be based on watershed boundaries.
 The size of watershed addressed should not be larger than is appropriate to ensure that the wetland resources provided through replacement will effectively compensate for approved impacts.
 For local governments with multiple watersheds, a separate analysis should be completed for each watershed substantially within the local government's jurisdiction.
 Local governments should consider joint planning efforts for those watersheds that cross political boundaries.

-- Subp.
+Subp.
 4. Flexibility options under local plan.
-The comprehensive wetland protection and management component of the local water plan may: - A. vary application of the sequencing standards in part 8420.0520, for projects based on the classification and criteria in the plan; - B. vary the replacement standards of part 8420.0522, subparts 3 to 9, and the actions eligible for credit under part 8420.0526, based on the classification and criteria in the plan, so long as there is no net loss of public value within the area subject to the plan and so long as: - (1) in a 50 to 80 percent area, a minimum acreage requirement of one acre of replaced wetland for each acre of impacted wetland requiring replacement is met within the area subject to the plan; and - (2) in a less than 50 percent area, a minimum acreage requirement of two acres of replaced wetland for each acre of impacted wetland requiring replacement is met within the area subject to the plan; - C. in a greater than 80 percent area, allow replacement credit, based on the classification and criteria in the plan, for any project that increases the public value of wetlands, including activities on adjacent upland acres; - D. in a greater than 80 percent area, based on the classification and criteria in the plan, expand the application of the exemptions in part 8420.0420, subpart 2, item B, to also include nonagricultural land, provided there is no net loss of wetland value; - E. prescribe standards for size and location of replacement wetlands by establishing type requirements, size and ratio requirements, functional quality requirements, location requirements, and criteria for wetland mitigation fee in lieu of direct replacement.
-Requirements for replacement must have a direct relationship with wetland classification as defined in the plan and must result in no net loss of wetland quantity, quality, and biological diversity over the life of the plan; and - F. allow exemptions based on ordinance or rule standards, eligibility criteria, and processes that are not less restrictive than the requirements in parts 8420.0320 and 8420.0420 based on wetland classifications as defined in the plan.
+The comprehensive wetland protection and management component of the local water plan may:

+A. vary application of the sequencing standards in part 8420.0520, for projects based on the classification and criteria in the plan;

+B. vary the replacement standards of part 8420.0522, subparts 3 to 9, and the actions eligible for credit under part 8420.0526, based on the classification and criteria in the plan, so long as there is no net loss of public value within the area subject to the plan and so long as:

+(1) in a 50 to 80 percent area, a minimum acreage requirement of one acre of replaced wetland for each acre of impacted wetland requiring replacement is met within the area subject to the plan; and

+(2) in a less than 50 percent area, a minimum acreage requirement of two acres of replaced wetland for each acre of impacted wetland requiring replacement is met within the area subject to the plan;

+C. in a greater than 80 percent area, allow replacement credit, based on the classification and criteria in the plan, for any project that increases the public value of wetlands, including activities on adjacent upland acres;

+D. prescribe standards for size and location of replacement wetlands by establishing type requirements, size and ratio requirements, functional quality requirements, location requirements, and criteria for wetland mitigation fee in lieu of direct replacement.
+Requirements for replacement must have a direct relationship with wetland classification as defined in the plan and must result in no net loss of wetland quantity, quality, and biological diversity over the life of the plan; and

+E. allow exemptions based on ordinance or rule standards, eligibility criteria, and processes that are not less restrictive than the requirements in parts 8420.0320 and 8420.0420 based on wetland classifications as defined in the plan.